-Homework needs to be meaningful, appropriate and purposeful.
+In accordance with our OJCS Homework Philosophy, homework needs to be meaningful, appropriate and purposeful.
 The main focus is on practicing skills independently.

 Reading is the primary homework in Grade 1 (Below you will find a more detailed description for each subject).
 Between General studies, French and Hebrew, your child should not have more than 30 minutes of homework per evening (please inform us if this is not the case at your home).

-- Once we start, the Hebrew reading booklet will be coming home daily.
-The homework should not take more than 10 minutes.
+- The homework should not take more than 10 minutes.

-- Please let me know if it is taking too long (you may write a note in the booklet itself or send me an email).
+- Please let me know if it is taking too long (you may type or record directly on the classkick page)

-- Please remind your child to use his/her finger (or some kind of pointer) to read (this will come in handy as words become more complex).
+- Please encourage your child to use a pointer to read (this will come in handy as words become more complex).

 - Once we start the English reading, it should be completed each night M-W.